 1. Siberian Husky

 While far from the only blue-eyed dog breed, Siberian Huskies are likely the first that comes to anyone’s mind.
-Though they can also have brown eyes, the ones with ice-blue eyes are unforgettable.
-And then there are some that have one brown eye and one blue.
+Though they can also have brown eyes, the ice-blue eyes are unforgettable.
+And then there are some that have one brown and one blue eye.

 According to researchers, a gene mutation is the culprit for these iconic blue colored eyes in Siberian Huskies.
 Specifically, a gene known as the ALX4 (on chromosome 18) is linked with the development of these stunning blue eyes.